-You will determine which adapters and cables to order and the network configuration.
+You will need to determine which adapters and cables to order and what your network configuration will be.
 Document all of the network information that will be required to install, connect, and configure the IBM 2216.

 Take the following steps to plan and install your IBM 2216: